GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 // RL
 We adopt a #acr("DRL") approach to design such a navigation policy.
-This policy will be modeled by a Deep Neural Network trained in a simulated environment.
+This policy will be modeled by a deep neural network trained in a simulated environment.
 We develop a complete pipeline for solving the perceptually motivated audio-based navigation task.
 The problem is framed as a sequential decision process, which suits #acr("RL") well.
-This work's original contribution includes implementing the #acr("RL") environments, agents, algorithm, and testing setup.
+This work's original contribution includes implementing the #acr("RL") environment, agents, algorithm, and testing setup.

 // Sound only
 Also, our solution tackles a challenging framework where only audio data can be used to perceive the environment.
 The agent has neither visual cues nor direct spatial information, such as absolute or relative positions.
 To address this limitation, we leverage the algorithms and knowledge obtained from our study of #acr("SSL").

-In the following paragraphs, we will formalize the task that we plan to solve.
+In the following paragraphs, we will formalize the task we plan to solve.
 The core novelty of this problem is to use the #acr("ASR") performance as the reward signal.
 First, we will introduce the relevant metric and its relation to speech recognition.
-Second, the #acr("RL") environment and the justification for our different choices will be presented.
+Second, we will present the #acr("RL") environment and the justification for our different choices.

 #reset-acronym("WER")
 *#acr("WER") metric for #acr("ASR").*
-The #acr("ASR") task consists of recognizing the words pronounced by a speaker from an audio record.
+The #acr("ASR") task involves transcribing the speech content from an audio recording.
+It can be done using pre-recorded samples or in real-time from an audio stream.
 The #acr("WER") metric measures the performance of #acr("ASR") systems.
 It is computed as follows:
 $